Studies Show Good Teeth are Most Important in Seeking a Partner

 The straightness, whiteness and overall appearance of a person’s teeth play an integral part in their physical attractiveness to another person, and this goes for both men and women.

 The survey was performed by Match.com, a popular dating website.
 5,500 unattached adults over the age of 21 were surveyed on what they find to be of the utmost importance.

 60% of men and 71% of women claimed they care most about teeth for a potential date.

-It’s in mostly Western cultures that the ideal set of teeth is white and straight.
+It’s in most western cultures that the ideal set is white, straight teeth.
 In Vietnam and some Asian cultures, black or dark brown teeth are a symbol of beauty when achieved by chewing nuts and leaves.

 Another fascinating study on titled ‘Influence of teeth on the smile and physical attractiveness’ published in 2014, also conducted a survey on a dating website.
 Two photos, one in which the person’s teeth were digitally altered to appear straighter and whiter, were uploaded.
 Both the hits and attempts to contact the person from other users on the website were counted, and the digitally altered photograph received far more attempts to contact than its unaltered counterpart.

 Why would we place so much importance on teeth?

 There’s nothing quite like a warm, glowing smile is there?
 A smile can signify trust, friendship and kindness, while also becoming one of the staples of a person’s individual appearance.
 Many people love the look of their partner’s smile, because it belongs to them.
 Nobody else has that smile.